-Plantar fasciitis is one of the most common causes of heel pain.
+Plantar fasciitis is one of the most common causes of foot and heel pain.
 It’s caused by the inflammation of the plantar fascia, a flat band of muscular tissue that connects the heel bone to the toes.
-It typically affects those who are middle-aged, though it can occur in younger people who are on their feet a lot, like athletes or soldiers.
+It can affect people of all ages, especially those that spend a lot of time on their feet.
+This includes recreational and competitive athletes, but can also affect anyone who is on their feet for extended periods of time.

 What causes Plantar Fasciitis?

 Inflammation of the plantar fascia is often the result of foot, ankle, or knee joint misalignment or dysfunction.
 Additionally, nerve irritation in the low back, leg, or foot can contribute to plantar fasciitis.
 The most common causes include:

 - Low back or lower extremity joint misalignment or nerve irritation

 - Walking, standing, or running for long periods of time, especially on hard surfaces

 Most people who have plantar fasciitis experience sharp pain when taking their first steps after sitting for an extended period or first waking up in the morning.
 Pain can also occur when walking, running, or climbing.
 It can be present in both feet, but can be present in just one foot, which often indicates imbalance or misalignment.
 Each way generally causes your gait to be altered, however, and that generally throws off the alignment in your low back and pelvis as well.